zrsolis/vgpu-openstack/README.md

 #### Helpful terminology

 ## Instructions
-### Part 1 -  This summer, prepare your host for OpenStack
+### Part 1 -  This summer, prepare your host for VGPU-OpenStack
 First thing you will need to do is pop in to your "root" user.
 This will just simplify the process.
 If you want to do it from a "sudo" user feel free to but these are my instructions and I'm not changing them just for you.
 Once in the root user we will make sure the system is updated and install some required packages.
 DKMS is required for building the kernel modules for NVidia vgpu and python3-pip is required to install pip3, which is required to install the python library for Frida, which is used by vgpu_unlock.
+The unzip package is for extracting the NVIDIA drivers.
 ```
 sudo -i
 apt update && apt upgrade -y
-apt install dkms python3-pip -y
+apt install dkms python3-pip unzip -y
 pip3 install frida
 ```
 After you have completed this step, we will need to modify the /etc/hosts file to ensure that the entry for "127.0.1.1" is disabled.
 Failure to do so will result in the RabbitMQ server failing to configure and start.
 Using the editor of your choice (I don't judge here, use vi(m), nano, pico, hex editor, export to a Windows machine and edit in Wordpad, whatever), add a comment to the beginning of the line for the entry for address "127.0.1.1" and save the change.
 Confirm the change matches below: